MicrosoftDocs/cloud-adoption-framework/docs/scenarios/generative-ai/plan.md

 description: Define and identify the requirements to implement generative AI in your organization, and create a plan to acquire the necessary skills.
 author: Zimmergren
 ms.author: tozimmergren
-ms.date: 05/20/2024
+ms.date: 05/21/2024
 ms.topic: conceptual
 ---

 # Planning for generative AI

+## Initial organizational alignment

+### Cloud Center of Excellence with AI functions

+- CCoE / AI Functions
+- Map people to capabilities
+- Evolve your organizational structure as necessary

+## Define a skills readiness plan

-The Microsoft Cloud Adoption Framework Plan methodology provides guidance on [creating a skills readiness plan](/azure/cloud-adoption-framework/plan/adapt-roles-skills-processes) for your organization.
+The Plan methodology in CAF provides guidance on [creating a skills readiness plan](/azure/cloud-adoption-framework/plan/adapt-roles-skills-processes) for your organization.
 Base your requirements on the original guidance, and adapt it with the requirements around generative AI.

 For your generative AI business scenarios, define the required skills across your leadership, technical teams, and end users.

-## Define a skills readiness plan

 Consider these important key points to include in your skilling plan: